JayThibs/pdfs2images-docker/README.md

-# pdfs2images-docker
+# Converting PDFs to Images for Every Page using Docker

-Creating a dockerfile to convert pdfs into images using multiprocessing.
+I created this dockerfile since it is nearly impossible to get the proper packages for *PDF to Image* to work on Windows.
+Particularly, poppler has a tough time with Windows.
+This dockerfile also works to grab multiple PDFs in a folder and extract every page as an image using multiprocessing.